Preparing Your Vehicle For a Mexico Road Trip

-Most everything is covered for cars by the general checklist.
+Most everything is covered for cars by the general checklist above.
 The big thing to be mindful of is if you have exotic tires.
-This means anything for a luxury car or specialty rims.
+Exotic means anything for a luxury car or specialty rims.
 If you do, and your tires usually take a day or two to get in the USA, you may want to carry a spare, if you have the room.
 Tire punctures are somewhat common.
-If you drive a Honda, Nissan or Toyota, Ford or Chevy with standard tires, you’ll have no problems finding new tires in Mexico.
+If you drive a Honda, Nissan or Toyota, Ford or Chevy with standard tires, you’ll have no problems finding new tires South of the Border.

 Specifically for RVs